aws-samples/eks-workshop/content/beginner/190_efs/setting-up-efs.md

 EFS_FILE_SYSTEM_DNS_NAME=file-system-id.efs.aws-region.amazonaws.com
 ```

-Execute the following set of commands which will mount the root directory of the EFS file system, identified by the file system DNS name, on to the <b>efs-mount-point</b> local directory of the EC2 instance and then create a sub-directory named <b>data</b> under the root directory of the EFS file system.
+Execute the following set of commands which will mount the root directory of the EFS file system, identified by the file system DNS name, on to the **efs-mount-point** local directory of the EC2 instance and then create a sub-directory named **data** under the root directory of the EFS file system.
  ```
 sudo mkdir efs-mount-point
 sudo mount -t nfs -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport \